Planned facility at ACHS athletic fields 'a long time coming'

 “It’s something I think we need,” Wells said, adding: “I think we’re at that point something needs to happen.”

-The goal is to open the multi-use building to house concessions, restrooms, locker rooms for baseball, softball and wrestling teams, a wrestling room and indoor batting cages to be up and running in two years, Wells said.
+The goal is to open the multi-use building to house concessions, restrooms, locker rooms for baseball, softball and wrestling teams, a wrestling room and indoor batting cages in two years, Wells said.

 The fundraising includes a buy-a-brick campaign that allows residents to memorialize loved ones through engraved bricks for a feature at the new facility.
 Donors can buy personalized bricks with Lancer logos for prices ranging from $100 to $500, depending on size and lines of text.

-He said a 7,000- to 8,000-square-foot building is envisioned that is anticipated to cost $80,000 to $100,000.
+He said an envisioned 7,000- to 8,000-square-foot building is anticipated to cost $80,000 to $100,000.
 The overall expected price tag is about $350,000 to $400,000 and the division could possibly use some leftover money in a recent project to upgrade infrastructure in all county schools for heating, air and ventilation and lighting, according to Wells.

 The committee also is reaching out to local businesses and industries for deals and high school students also could pitch in with some of the building efforts while gaining valuable onsite construction experience, he said.